kreig303/nuxt-tailwindcss-3.3.0-bug/README.md

       const url = nuxt.server.listeners ? nuxt.server.listeners[0].url : '/'
 ```

-This uses `nuxt.server.listeners`, which does not exist if the listener was created with an external server framework.
+This uses `nuxt.server.listeners`, which is empty if the listener was created with an external server framework.
 This example uses `koa`.